Research Direction

 Moreover, you can now switch between seeing the circle and seeing the square.
 You might appreciate how your perception gets warped when switching for one to the other.
 This illustrates how our perception is an active process that relies on what is relevant for us at a given moment in time.

-In my lab, we seek to understand the neuronal mechanisms supporting this process, both the encoding of the abstract mental models in the prefrontal cortex, as well as the effects on perception in early visual areas.
+In our lab, we seek to understand the neuronal mechanisms supporting this process, both the encoding of the abstract mental models in the prefrontal cortex, as well as the effects on perception in early visual areas.
 We're mainly using three-photon imaging in non-human primates that are trained to perform visual search tasks, like finding a circle.